Components of Gr\"obner strata in the Hilbert scheme of points: The affine schemes under study

 \subsection{Finiteness}

 We conclude this section with a trivial but important observation on the schemes we introduced thus far.

-\begin{lmm} The schemes $\Hi^{\prime\Delta}_{S/k}$, $U^{\prec\Delta}$, $\widehat{Y}^I$, $Y^I$ $\widehat{Y}^\Delta$ and $Y^\Delta$ are of finite type over ${\rm Spec}\,k$. \end{lmm}
+\begin{lmm} The schemes $\Hi^{\prec\Delta}_{S/k}$, $U^{\prec\Delta}$, $\widehat{Y}^I$, $Y^I$, $\widehat{Y}^\Delta$ and $Y^\Delta$ are of finite type over ${\rm Spec}\,k$. \end{lmm}

 \begin{proof} Remember that the set $N$ in \eqref{generators} can be chosen finite, e.g. $N=\Delta$.
-Therefore the affine scheme $\Hi^{\prime\Delta}_{S/k}$ is of finite type over ${\rm Spec}\,k$.
-As for the other schemes in question, the assertion follows from that fact; from the definitions; and from the first fundamental theorem of invariant theory. \end{proof}
+Therefore the affine scheme $\Hi^{\prec\Delta}_{S/k}$ is of finite type over ${\rm Spec}\,k$.
+As for the other schemes in question, the assertion follows from that fact; from the definitions; and from the Gordan-Hilbert Theorem.
+(The latter is Theorem 3.1 in \cite{dolgachevit}, where it is only stated over fields $k$.
+However, our schemes are defined over $\mathbb{Z}$, from which ring we may pass to $\mathbb{Q}$, apply the cited theorem, observe that that the result lives over $\mathbb{Z}$, and pass to $k$.) \end{proof}